itchyshin/Meta-analysis_tutorial/README.md

 ## Citation

-If our paper and tutorial have helped you, please cite the following paper:
+If our paper and tutorial have helped you, please cite the following paper (preprint):

 > Shinichi Nakagawa, Yefeng Yang, Erin Macartney, Rebecca Spake, and Malgorzata Lagisz.
 Quantitative synthesis: a practical guide on meta-analysis, meta-regression, and publication bias tests for environmental sciences.
-Environmental Evidence, 2022.
+[EcoEvoRxiv]()